The death of a pet who has been a faithful companion leaves a hole in your heart.

 7. Visit a pet loss support group.

 8. Consider grief recovery coaching to help you heal after the loss of a pet.
+For many people, the loss of a pet is only one of several other losses they have experienced in life.
+This may be a time to focus on some healing.

-Return to Home Page from Death of a Pet
+Return Home from Death of a Pet